The-Blockchain-Company/bcc-node/doc/reference/zerepoch/zerepoch-spending-script-example.md

 > addr_test1wzeqkp6ne3xm6gz39l874va4ujgl4kr0e46pf3ey8xsu3jsgkpcj2
 ```

-Now, we should create the tx that will send DAFI to the script address of our `AlwaysSucceeds` script:
+Now, we should create the tx that will send BCC to the script address of our `AlwaysSucceeds` script:

 ```bash
 bcc-cli transaction build-raw \